rajeshtadi357/rajeshtadi357/README.md

 - 👋 Hi, I’m @rajeshtadi357
-- 👀 I’m interested in ....techspace
+- 👀 I’m interested in ....frontend and devops engineering
-- 🌱 I’m currently learning ...frontend dev by freecodecamp and java(dsa)by kunalkushwaha
+- 🌱 I’m currently learning ...frontend dev by freecodecamp and Devops by kunalkushwaha
 - 💞️ I’m looking to collaborate on ...
+- My Tech Stach ........
+Html,Css, and Java
 - 📫 How to reach me ...

 <!---